ryanrestine/Proving_Grounds_Play_Writeups/machines/potato_notes.md

 ![pgplay_potato_site.png](../assets/potato_assets/pgplay_potato_site.png)

-I alos notice FTP running on 2112 has anonymous access enabled and I can see there are a few file in there.
+I also notice FTP running on 2112 has anonymous access enabled and I can see there are a few file in there.

 Lets kick off some directory fuzzing while we check out FTP: